connor-petri/Courier/README.md

 ## Tech Stack

 - **Backend:** Python with Django for handling server-side operations and API endpoints.
 Chosen for it’s support for websockets.
-- **Container Infrastructure:**
-    - Docker for containerization and consistent deployment
-    - Kubernetes (k8s) for container orchestration and scaling
-- **Database:** PostgreSQL for storing game rules, reference materials, and user data.
+- **Database:** Game rules, reference materials, and monster stats will be stored in a vectorized database in Supabase for ease of access by AI agents.
 - **Automation:**
-    - n8n for workflow automation
+    - n8n for workflow automation and AI agents.
-    - Flux for GitOps deployment
-    - ARC-runners for CI/CD pipelines
-- **Frontend:** React w/ Typescript
+- **Frontend:** React w/ Typescript.
+This will record audio, send resource requests to n8n, do dictation and keyword detection, and display resources for the user.
 - **Additional Libraries:**
     - Speech recognition libraries for audio processing
     - Natural Language Processing (NLP) tools for understanding context